ololoepepe/ololord/README.txt

  * "BOOST_PREFIX=<path>"
    Set path to boost libraries.
-Must be used if boost libraries were installed to a custom location and must be used anyway on Windows
+Must be used if boost libraries were installed to a custom location

  * "SRCHILITE_PREFIX=<path>"
    Set path to GNU Source-Highlight library.
 Must be used if the library